jj5/kickass-crypto/README.md

 work.

 This library includes a method called `delay`, and this method is called automatically on the first instance of an error.
+The `delay` method does what is says on the tin: it injects a random delay into the process.
 The `delay` method is public and you can call it yourself if you feel the need.

 ## Fail safe